 Meadow now had the funds to open up his own business called, TR Publishing, which published, The Trot Report, a small weekly sheet that focused on harness racing.
 Meadow also intended to use this company to publish the books he was in the process of writing.

+He published his first book in 1967 titled, Success at the Harness Races.
 In 1987, he wrote, "Professional Harness Betting," which is often considered one of Barry Meadow's finest works and it's the first time he actually gives details about his experiences during the five year period of his life where all he did was watch harness races and gamble.
 He wrote this book in the form of a journal where he recounts his daily experiences and gives advice to his readers so that they may learn from his past mistakes.

 The following year, Meadow published, "Money Secrets at the Racetrack," which focuses on having good money management while horserace betting and gives his readers a deeper look into the odds and overlays that one must understand to become a successful bettor.

 In 1994, Meadow wrote a book called "Secrets of Pick 6," a simple but beneficial guide to accomplishing the big payout bets.
 Another handy booklet Meadow wrote was called, "Player's Guide to Nevada Racebooks," nearly five years after.

 In 1999 he published "Players Guide to Nevada Racebooks".
 Prior to that, Meadow had visited every single racetrack in the state so that he could compile an all-inclusive guide for visitors that covered everything from house rules to where to sign up for free daily racing forms and everything in between.

 On top of writing all of these books, between 1996 and 2003, Meadow wrote a magazine known as, "Meadow's Racing Monthly."
 Many of his detailed articles in the magazine covered handicapping, statistics on various horses, money management, betting tips, and plenty of more valuable information for gambling enthusiasts.